bowmanjd/gittalk/slides/presentation.md

 Notes:

-We have to repositories to play with today.
+We have two repositories to play with today.
 The first is for everyone.
 With the second, we wanted to showcase a particular new thing that Energy is launching internally for code sharing.

 |||

-## github.com/Cargas/playground Scavenger Hunt
+## Scavenger Hunt

+- github.com/Cargas/playground
 - Fork it
 - Add your name and a comment to the README
 - Add a file or two that seem relevant